 The Dance Academy of North Jersey competition team is a group of young women and men with similar interests who come together to learn, rehearse and perform -- in a supportive, fun environment.
 The DANJ team has achieved national recognition for their exceptional technique, diverse, professional choreography, performance qualities, and unique costuming, in all styles of dance.
-While having consistently been recognized as one of the leaders in the competitive dance world, the DANJ team understands that dance is an art form and that dance competitions are a place for them to gain exposure to, and develop friendly relationships with, dancers and choreographers from other studios and dance organizations.
+While having consistently been recognized as one of the leaders in the competitive dance world, DANJ team members understand that dance is an art form and that dance competitions are a place for them to gain exposure to, and develop friendly relationships with, dancers and choreographers from other studios and dance organizations.

-The Mini Team is for young dancers (generally ages 6 to 9) who are demonstrating a real interest in dance and the potential to benefit from additional training and performance opportunities.
+The Mini Team is for young dancers, generally ages 6 to 9, who are demonstrating a real interest in dance and the potential to benefit from additional training and performance opportunities.

-Classes Required for all Mini Team Members:
+Classes Required for Mini Team Members in Lake Hopatcong:

-- Mondays in Lake Hopatcong: 4:45 - 5:30: Tap; and 5:30 - 6:15: Jazz; AND…
+- Mondays: 4:30 - 5:30: Tap; and 5:30 - 6:30: Acro; and

 Tuition & Fees - the following are the estimated Mini Team-specific costs for the 2015-16 school year: